ckeditor/ckeditor4/tests/core/editable/manual/typeime.md

 * Composition stops unexpectedly.
 * IME panel becomes unresponsive.

-**Note**: to check the expected result of composition you may check how it works in native `textarea`.
+**Note**: To check the expected result of composition you may check how it works in native `textarea`.